-In most cases, thyroid levels return to normal with proper treatment.
-However, you must take thyroid hormone replacement for the rest of your life.
+In most cases, thyroid hormone level becomes normal with proper treatment.
+You will likely take a thyroid hormone medicine for the rest of your life.

 Myxedema coma, the most severe form of hypothyroidism, is rare.
-It may be caused by an infection, illness, exposure to cold, or certain medications in people with untreated hypothyroidism.
+It occurs when thyroid hormone levels get very low.
+It can be caused by an infection, illness, exposure to cold, or certain medicines in people with untreated hypothyroidism.

 Symptoms and signs of myxedema coma include:

-Call your health care provider if you have symptoms of hypothyroidism (or myxedema).
+Call your provider if you have symptoms of hypothyroidism.

 If you are being treated for hypothyroidism, call your doctor if:

 - You develop chest pain or rapid heartbeat

 - Your symptoms get worse or do not improve with treatment